Currently the production index is based on reference year 2015.

 The aim of the production index is to measure and depict the development of the monthly production output in real terms of the manufacturing establishments (ÖNACE B to F).
 It is expressed by the ratio of production volumes (or deflated production values) in the given reporting period to those of the base period, and is presented as an index number.
 The production index relates to all establishments in ÖNACE Sections B to F that exceed a defined number of employees and is now calculated from base year 2015.

 The regulation concerning short term statistics that was passed by the Council of the European Union in May 1998 (Council Regulation (EC) No. 1165/98 of 19 May 1998 concerning short term statistics most recently amended by Regulation (EC) No. 1178/2008 of 28 November 2008) made the calculation of a production index for the EU member states compulsory for the first time.
 An EU-conform production index (including back-calculations up to January 1996) has been calculated and published since the reference month of January 1999.
 In terms of production index calculations, production is normally defined as technical total production, i.e. own production intended for sale and for in-house supplies and services plus wage labour.
-Sold production is used as a substitute in the computation only if own production is not surveyed. since the base 2005, only deflated production values (technical production or sold production depending on the branch) are used to calculate the production index.
+Sold production is used as a substitute in the computation only if own production is not surveyed.
+Beginning with base year 2005, only deflated production values (technical production or sold production depending on the branch) are used to calculate the production index.

 By eliminating seasonal influences and by standardising